Friday, 6 July 2007

 An hour later we came to the first of the tunnels.
 There was a diversion road heading up to the left, but without a map we did not like to take it (which was just as well – it went for miles).
 The tunnel was alarmingly narrow, but had sodium lights and bolt-holes every twenty metres, so we got through it easily.

-The worst thing was the noise of approaching cars, which filled our ears with a weird, directionless roar.
+The worst thing was the noise of approaching cars, which filled our ears with a menacing, directionless roar.
 It was impossible to tell how far away the cars were, so we spent quite a bit of time cowering in the niches waiting for them to go past.

 Out in the forest again, it was not long before we came to the second tunnel.
 This one was 965m long, whereas the first one was only about 370m, and we entered with trepidation.